Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Arbor Trust Wealth Advisors

 Arbor Trust Wealth Advisors does not have a minimum account size requirement.
 The firm’s client base is a mix of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and government entities.

 Arbor Trust is a fee-based firm, meaning some advisors may earn commissions from certain securities transactions.
-This creates a potential conflict of interest, but the firm is bound by fiduciary duty to act in your best interest at all times.
+This can create a potential conflict of interest, but the firm is bound by fiduciary duty to act in your best interest at all times.